-te: Initial C Qualifying T enant Ke port Page
+Initial Qu aniying 1 enant Re eport Page

-Complete table below for every unit in the development, indicate whether LHTC or not.
-Use monthly amounts for rent and utility allowance, annual income is gross amount.) imount.)
+unit in the development, indicate whether LIHTC or n ot.
+Use monthly amounts for r ent and utility allowance, annual incon ne is gross ai nount.) Π

-BIN# PIS DATE UNIT# # OF BRs SQ FT Head of House Tenant Name move-in date #of Tenant Subsidy utility allow.
-Gross LIHTC Owner designation % LIHTC LII
+BIN # PIS DATE UNIT# # OF BRs SQ FT Head of House Tenant Name move-in date # of occupants annual Tenant rent Subsidy amount utility allow.
+Gross rent LIHTC Owner designation % LIHTC No LIH un

 -

++

 - +

-$\vdash$

 +

-$\blacksquare$
+- +

+-

 +

 +

-$\equiv$

-- ₩

-+
+- - - +

-acquisition/rehabilitation or resyndication), RIHousing must have a detailed list of the qualifying households.
+Prior to conducting an Initial Certification Review, RIHousing needs to know who the owner has determined to be the initially qualified households.
+Regardless of the type of LIHTC project (new construction, acquisition/rehabilitation or resyndication), RIHousing must have a detailed list of the qualifying households.
 There are three allowable ways to document this information: